dolencd/protocol/README.md

 ## Usage steps

-### Client
+    Client
     1. Call createClient
     2. Pass message to server
     6. Forward message from the server to the instance of Protocol obtained in step 1

-### Server
+    Server
     3. Receive message from client
     4. Call createServer
     5. Pass message to client

+### Documentation

+Reference documentation is available at https://dolencd.github.io/protocol/.

 ## Usage notes